-STUDENT AFFAIRS
+STUDENT AFFAIRS AND ENROLLMENT MANAGEMENT

 Student life and development are expanded as well as enhanced through programs and services focused on intellectual, moral, cultural, social and healthy living experiences.
-Student Affairs' activities are primarily supportive and individually-oriented.
-A wide range of personal assistance services is provided to enable the student to realize his or her maximum educational potential.
+Student Affairs' services are primarily supportive and individually-oriented.
+A wide range of personal assistance services are provided to enable the student to realize his or her maximum educational potential.
 Programs are designed to: